learn-co-curriculum/dsc-stat-distributions-use-cases/README.md

 You'll get a more in-depth overview of some important distributions in the next few lessons, but to give you an initial idea of some applications, we'll give you a quick overview below.
 Let's quickly talk about some common distributions and their use cases below.

+## Discrete vs Continuous Distributions

+When dealing with **discrete** data you use a **Probability Mass Function (PMF)** (as in our dice example).
+When dealing with **continuous** data, you use a **Probability Density Function (PDF)** (see our temperature example).

+Based on the variation of their attributes, data distributions can take many shapes and forms.
+In the next few lessons, you'll learn how to describe data distributions.
+Very often, distributions are described using their statistical mean (or **expected value**) and variance of the data, but this is not always the case.
+You'll see more on this in the next few lessons.

-## Examples of Discrete Distributions
+### Examples of Discrete Distributions

-### The Bernoulli Distribution
+#### The Bernoulli Distribution

 The Bernoulli distribution represents the probability of success for a certain experiment (the outcome being "success or not", so there are two possible outcomes).
 A coin toss is a classic example of a Bernoulli experiment with a probability of success 0.5 or 50%, but a Bernoulli experiment can have any probability of success between 0 and 1.

-### The Poisson Distribution
+#### The Poisson Distribution

 The Poisson distribution represents the probability of $n$ events in a given time period when the overall rate of occurrence is constant.
 A typical example is pieces of mail.
 If your overall mail received is constant, the number of items received on a single day (or month) follows a Poisson distribution.
 Other examples might include visitors to a website, or customers arriving at a store, or clients waiting to be served in a queue.

-### The Uniform Distribution
+#### The Uniform Distribution

 The uniform distribution occurs when all possible outcomes are equally likely.
 The dice example shown before follows a uniform distribution with equal probabilities for throwing values from 1 to 6.
 The dice example follows a discrete uniform distribution, but continuous uniform distributions exist as well.

-## Examples of Continuous Distributions
+### Examples of Continuous Distributions

-### The Normal or Gaussian distribution
+#### The Normal or Gaussian Distribution

-A normal distribution is the single most important distribution, you'll basically come across it very often.
+A normal distribution is the single most important distribution; you'll come across it very often.
 The normal distribution follows a bell shape and is a foundational distribution for many models and theories in statistics and data science.
 A normal distribution turns up very often when dealing with real-world data including heights, weights of different people, errors in some measurement or grades on a test.
 Our temperature example above follows a normal distribution as well!

 ## Summary

-In this lesson, you learned about the concept of (discrete and continuous) statistical distributions, as well as some common ones.
+In this lesson, you learned about the concept of (discrete and continuous) probability distributions, as well as some common ones.
 You'll learn more about distributions and their properties in the next few lessons!